netdata/netdata/collectors/python.d.plugin/dnsdist/README.md

 ## Configuration

-Edit the `python.d/dnsdist.conf` configuration file using `edit-config` from the `edit-config` from the Netdata [config directory](/docs/configure/nodes.md), which is typically at `/etc/netdata`.
+Edit the `python.d/dnsdist.conf` configuration file using `edit-config` from the Netdata [config directory](/docs/configure/nodes.md), which is typically at `/etc/netdata`.

 ```bash